 This is important, always use different passwords for different accounts.
 Means different password for your Email account or social network account.
 Because if your password is stolen in a data breach then you should expect that the crooks will try it out on Facebook, Twitter, WordPress and any other websites they think you might be using too.

 I know for some people it is hard to remember different passwords, so they mostly use the same passwords for their all online accounts.
-Remember today’s web browsers, can save passwords for each account, and if you do forget, almost every website allows you to retrieve and/or change that password or use password manager apps like Dashlane or Last Pass.
+Remember, today’s web browsers, can save passwords for each account, and if you do forget, almost every website allows you to retrieve and/or change that password or use password manager apps like Keeper.